zoltan-fedor/falcon-caching/README.md

 Alternatively you could cache the whole resource:
 ```
-# mark the whole resource as cached
+# mark the whole resource - all its 'on_' methods as cached
 @cache.cached(timeout=600)
 class ThingsResource:
     def on_get(self, req, resp):
         pass